aimms/how-to/Articles/585/585-develop-service.rst

     Coding and internal testing of the service is discussed here.
     In addition, we discuss how to deploy the service in two ways.

-Second Part: Available Client implementations
+Second Part: Available Client Implementations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once a service is available it can be used.
 In this part, we present several clients to the same service: